Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Food web with plants and animals

 In the final section, students use the concepts they have learned to understand trophic pyramids and phenomena such as the relative population sizes for wolves vs. elk in Yellowstone.
-Thus, students learn how important ecological phenomena result from processes at the molecular, cellular, and organismal levels.
+Thus, students learn how ecological phenomena result from processes at the molecular, cellular, and organismal levels.

 How do muscles get the energy they need for athletic activity?